Noise Air Buds Pro 6

 Main Differences

-• Water resistance is Water resistant on Noise Air Buds Pro 6 and Sweat resistant on Noise Buds Marine.
+• Water resistance is rated as water resistant on Noise Air Buds Pro 6, while Noise Buds Marine is rated as sweat resistant only.

 • Driver unit size is 12.4 mm on Noise Air Buds Pro 6 and 13 mm on Noise Buds Marine.

-• Battery life is 7 hours on Noise Air Buds Pro 6 and 8 hours on Noise Buds Marine.
+• Battery life per charge is 7 hours on Noise Air Buds Pro 6 and 8 hours on Noise Buds Marine.

-• Noise Air Buds Pro 6 supports LDHC while Noise Buds Marine does not.
+• Fast pairing is supported on Noise Air Buds Pro 6 but not available on Noise Buds Marine.

-• Noise Air Buds Pro 6 supports AAC while Noise Buds Marine does not.
+• In-ear/on-ear detection is featured on Noise Air Buds Pro 6 but not available on Noise Buds Marine.

 Specs Comparison